|This beauty is already saving her eyes from one risk–the damaging UVA and UVB rays.|

 Making it a habit to pull out a pair of sunglasses with UVA and UVB protection before you walk out the door can later save the eyes from future problems.
 You’ll keep your corneas safer from any sun-related burning as well as possible skin cancer of the eyelids.

-By taking proper precautions, your eyes have the best chance of staying beautiful and healthy for a lifetime.
+By taking proper precautions to prevent simple mistakes that could be risking your eyes, they have the best chance of staying beautiful and healthy for a lifetime.